LLDP is an industry standard protocol designed to supplant proprietary

 - (boolean) "This allows control over Intel's i40e NIC driver.
 By default i40e blocks userspace LLDP and does it on its own.
 Setting this option to 'True' means charm will disable this functionality in the NIC and do it within userspace."

 - (string) "Which interfaces should lldpd announce details.
 If you want lldpd to listen on multiple interfaces, set it here.
-Examples: seth*,meth* You can also use exclamation mark to exclude an interface: eth*,!eth1 This way lldpd will listen on all eth* interfaces with an exception of eth1."
+Examples: seth*,meth* You can also use exclamation mark to exclude an interface: eth*,!eth1 This way lldpd will listen on all eth* interfaces with an exception of eth1.
+By default this is set to None, which puts lldpd in listening mode only."

 - (boolean) Set short name in SysName instead of FQDN